Indiana blows out Eastern Illinois in 52-0 shutout win

 All it took was one quarter for the Hoosiers (2-0) to put it away.
 They dominated on defense and took an early lead with touchdowns on their first three possessions.

+“I thought (we) were able to run the football better, tackle better, execution was solid on both sides of the ball, especially on defense,” Allen said. “(The defense) didn’t really give them a lot of room to work, put a lot of pressure on them and kind of suffocated them there.
+That’s a positive thing.”

-Michael Penix Jr., Indiana’s starter at quarterback, was 14 of 20 with 197 yards and two touchdowns before taking a seat late in the second quarter.
+Backup quarterback Peyton Ramsey was 13 of 14 for 226 yards and two touchdowns, and starter Michael Penix Jr. was 14 of 20 with 197 yards and two touchdowns before taking a seat late in the second quarter.

+“This was a great game, just watching the offense execute,” Penix said.
+“We don’t take anyone lightly.
+We’re always coming out pushing extremely hard.”

 The Panthers (0-2) didn’t have any answers.